 So far, we have seen what graph compilers can do and mentioned some of the more popular ones.
 The question is: How do you decide which graph compiler to use for your particular model?
 If your model was built using a specific framework, the first thing to check is which compilers are supported.
 The second thing, obviously, is the target hardware.
 Not all graph compilers support all different hardware devices, so the choice can be further narrowed down by the desired deployment platform.
 Finally, if your model is supported, and so is the target hardware, you want to choose the graph compiler that will give you the best optimizations and improvements in terms of inference speed.
 This, of course, depends on the architecture and needs to be determined by trial and error.

 At Deci, based on extensive knowledge of what goes on behind the scenes in deep neural networks, we automatically incorporate these considerations.
 Our platform compiles any model with state-of-the-art graph compilers within the platform to make the most of all their strengths.
-You can read more about the Deci platform here.
+You can read more about the Deci platform here, or request free trial to get started.

 In this third post in the series of deep learning inference acceleration, we discussed graph compilers.
 These are specifically designed to optimize deep neural networks by providing an abstraction layer between the computational graph and the target hardware.